 Its from a 1947 screen test he did for Rebel Without a Cause (no relation to the 1955 production with James Dean).
 The whole video is on youtube if you’re interested!

 "As a young man, Brando took himself and his work very seriously.
 So much so, that he ultimately revolutionized the art form, influencing the budding greats of his own time from James Dean to Paul Newman.
 He first studied with acting coach Stella Adler, herself a devotee of Russian theater director and actor Konstantin Stanislavski and his notion of “living truthfully under imaginary circumstances.”
 Adler famously instructed her students, “Don’t act.
 Behave.”

 For Brando, that meant discarding the formal diction and stiff demeanor that characterized the performances of early matinee idols such as Gary Cooper or Tyrone Power for a more natural style of speech and more realistic body language.
 It also meant he researched his characters tirelessly to bring the most authenticity to each portrayal, a technique foreign to American actors at the time.
 Despite his hard work, though, Brando was rarely satisfied with his own performances and quickly became disillusioned with Hollywood.” (x)

 Prop newspaper from The Godfather (1972)

 Marlon Brando on the set of On the Waterfront with author Bud Schulberg, 1954.

 Marlon Brando on location in Japan during the filming of The Teahouse Of The August Moon, circa 1955.

-Marlon Brando on the set of Mutiny on the Bounty, 1962.
+Marlon Brando on the set of One Eyed Jacks, 1960.

-Marlon Brando and Eva Marie Saint during the filming of On the Waterfront, 1954.
+Marlon Brando and Eva Marie Saint on the set of On the Waterfront, 1954.